 Caribbean Studies Speakers Series (CSSS)– “Tuning into the Caribbean: Sonic Practices and Technologies”

-Alejandra Bronfman, SUNY-Albany; Ren Ellis Neyra, Wesleyan University; Carter Mathes, Rutgers; Christina León, English
+Department of Spanish and Portuguese, Alejandra Bronfman, SUNY-Albany; Ren Ellis Neyra, Wesleyan University; Carter Mathes, Rutgers; Christina León, English

 September 22, 2022 · 5:00 pm—7:30 pm · 010 East Pyne

 The Caribbean Studies Speakers Series (CSSS) represents a collective effort to foreground Caribbean Studies at Princeton University by convening a group of scholars on the basis of their innovative research in and on the region.
 The series will consist of three panels, to take place on September 22, October 31, and November 15 of 2022.
 This first panel, “Tuning into the Caribbean: Sonic Practices and Technologies,” will feature leading scholars of Caribbean Sound Studies: Alejandra Bronfman (The State University of New York at Albany), Ren Ellis Neyra (Wesleyan University), and Carter Mathes (Rutgers University), as well as Princeton Professor Christina León (English) as discussant.